 - Veterinary Medicine

-These are also good courses to study in Nigerian universities and can easily be monetized.
+These are also honourable courses to study in Nigerian universities and can easily be monetized.

 You can use JAMB statistics for the year and check the odds of you getting admission faster.

-Federal Universities like UI, OAU, UNILAG, UNIBEN, UNILORIN, etc. are very strict when it comes to admission.
+Federal Universities like UI, OAU, UNILAG, UNIBEN, UNILORIN, etc. are very strict with admission.

 It is a waste of time to think that you can get admission to some schools with a low JAMB score.